rlnasuti/DungeonMasterBot/readme.md

 # What is DungeonMasterBot?

+DungeonMasterBot is a program powered by ChatGPT to act as a Dungeon Master!
+It demonstrates various GPT related concepts including Knowledge Retrieval from PDFs and GPT's 'function calling' capabilities.
 This is a work in progress.
-It's driven by my desire to play D&D even when there is no one around to be dungeonmaster.
+It's driven by my desire to play D&D even when there is no one around to be dungeonmaster as well as my love of experimentation with LLMs.
 It will be iteratively built upon.

 I expect that I will only update this readme after significant updates, so it may not be up to date on what functionality is available.